-Category: Select Limit Search Categories if you want to designate specific categories to the interface.
+Category: Select Limit Search Categories if you want to designate specific categories to the interface (Note: this only works currently for location-based categories, not territory-based categories).
 Often, this is used for companies that need multiple brand-specific locations within a single account (Web Premium subscription required).
 After you select this check box, an option will appear to allow you to select from the list of entered categories.

 Categories may be displayed as checkboxes or within a drop down menu for selection.
 Web Premium subscription also include the ability to search by subcategories (this works for the drop down option only).
 Select the appropriate option as needed.

 Keyword: Select this option if you want users to be able to search by the name of the location (this is entered in the Location Name field).
 Users may search for the name of the location on its own, or they may combine this with the radius search.